-Frank R. Mori, 79, has served as a Director of the Company since 2008.
+Frank R. Mori, 78, has served as a Director of the Company since 2008.
 At all times during the past five years, Mr. Mori has served as Co-Chief Executive Officer and President of TTM Associates Inc. (formerly Takihyo, LLC), a private investment firm headquartered in New York City.
 TTM Associates Inc. is not a subsidiary or other affiliate of the Company.
 He previously served as Chief Executive Officer and Director of Donna Karan International, Inc. and Anne Klein & Co., Inc. He also served on the Board of Directors of The Stride Rite Corporation until 2007 and Barington/Hilco Acquisition Corp. until 2018.
 Mr. Mori offers the Board the broad knowledge and perspective of a fashion vendor combined with overseas sourcing and manufacturing experience.
 Mr. Mori currently serves on the Board's Stock Option and Executive Compensation Committee (the "Compensation Committee").

-Reynie Rutledge, 70, has served as a Director of the Company since 2013.
-At all times during the past five years, Mr. Rutledge has served as the Chairman of First Security Bancorp, a financial services holding company headquartered in Searcy, Arkansas.
-With over 40 years of experience in banking, Mr. Rutledge has been involved with all aspects of finance and management while leading First Security Bancorp to become the fifth largest bank holding company based in Arkansas, with over \$5.8 billion in assets and 78 locations throughout the state.
+Reynie Rutledge, 69, has served as a Director of the Company since 2013.
+Mr. Rutledge is the Chairman of First Security Bancorp, a financial services holding company headquartered in Searcy, Arkansas.
+With over 40 years of experience in banking, Mr. Rutledge has been involved with all aspects of finance and management while leading First Security Bancorp to become the fifth largest bank holding company based in Arkansas, with over \$5.5 billion in assets and 74 locations throughout the state.
 First Security Bancorp consists of First Security Bank, First Security Crews & Associates investment banking firm, and First Security Public Finance.
 First Security Bancorp is not a subsidiary or other affiliate of the Company.
-Mr. Rutledge is a graduate of the University of Arkansas where he earned a degree in industrial engineering and a Master of Business Administration.
+He is a graduate of the University of Arkansas where he earned a degree in industrial engineering and a Master of Business Administration.
 Mr. Rutledge is a past Chairman of the Arkansas Bankers Association and the Business Advisory Board of Harding University.
-Mr. Rutledge is also a member of the Arkansas Academy of Industrial Engineering, a member and past Chairman of the Dean's Executive Advisory Board for the Sam M. Walton College of Business, a member of the Campaign Arkansas Executive Committee, a past Chairman of the Arkansas Business Hall of Fame Selection Committee, the University of Arkansas 2000 Volunteer of the Year, and a 2012 recipient of the University of Arkansas Distinguished Alumni Award and past member of the University of Arkansas Board of Trustees.
+He is a member of the Arkansas Academy of Industrial Engineering, a member and past Chairman of the Dean's Executive Advisory Board for the Sam M. Walton College of Business, a member of the Campaign Arkansas Executive Committee, a past Chairman of the Arkansas Business Hall of Fame Selection Committee, the University of Arkansas 2000 Volunteer of the Year, and a 2012 recipient of the University of Arkansas Distinguished Alumni Award.
 Mr. Rutledge's extensive career in commercial banking provides insights into the credit markets for the Board.
 Mr. Rutledge serves as Chairman of the Audit Committee.